GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation

-From Fig.~\ref{fig:sports_field_enu_error} we see that VINS-Mono suffers from drifting among all three directions.
+From Fig.~\ref{fig:playground_enu_error} we see that VINS-Mono suffers from drifting among all three directions.
 In addition, the periodic fluctuations on horizontal directions (east and north) implies an obvious drift on the yaw estimation.
 On the other hand, the SPP solution from RTKLIB does not drift at all, but is highly affected by the noisy GNSS measurement.
 The error of VINS-Fusion is bounded as a result of combining the global information from SPP result.
 However, the local accuracy oscillates a lot and the local smoothness is ruined in the meantime.
 As a comparison, the positioning error of our proposed system does not grow with the traveled distance and is always maintained at a low level.
 Meanwhile, the error varies slowly and continuously, which also indicates our system effectively suppresses the noise from unstable GNSS signals.
-Table.~\ref{tab:rmse_table} lists the RMSE statistics of this experiment and Fig.~\ref{fig:map_sports_field} shows the final trajectory on Google map.
-The resulting paths of 5 trips from our system overlap with each other and align well with those of RTK.
-Through this experiment, we state that our system is able to achieve global consistency to eliminate drifts of VIO and also preserve the local smoothness under noisy GNSS conditions.
+Table.~\ref{tab:rmse_table} lists the RMSE of each method and Fig.~\ref{fig:map_playground} shows final trajectories on Google Maps.
+The resulting 5 laps of our system overlap with each other and align well with those of RTK.
+Through this experiment, we show that our system is able to achieve global consistency to eliminate drifts of VIO and also preserve the local smoothness under noisy GNSS conditions.